 Let us assume the spouse is currently working, would continue to work, and would only need an additional $20,000 in income per year and their current age is 38.
 There is only one child, who is 10, thus we would need the additional income for eight years of school and four years of college would equal a total of twelve years of income needed.
 Lastly, we need $100,000 for a lump sum to pay for their college.

 In this scenario, we will need $350,951 to fund all of the potential costs in the event of your untimely death.

 I am sure many of you are surprised at the amount of life insurance needed and may find it difficult to pay for such an amount.
 You may find that you can only purchase a portion of the life insurance needed today and may add to that amount at a later date.
 That would be better than having no life insurance and leaving your family in dire financial straits upon your death.

-Life insurance is an integral part of a financial plan for it provides for your families future and makes sure that they will be able to continue on with out you in a financially sound manner.
+Life insurance is an integral part of a financial plan for it provides for your family’s future and makes sure that they will be able to continue on without you in a financially sound manner.
 This is a part of risk management, the management of the risk of dying too soon.
 I am sure you have heard this too many times as well, you insure your house and your car, you need to insure your life.